fernandocido/fernandocido/README.md

 ========================================
 biologist && newbie-developer
 -----------------------------
-Hi, I'm Fernando, a biologist and developer with an interest in bioinformatics, mobile apps and pentesting.
+Hi!
+I'm Fernando, a biologist and developer with an interest in bioinformatics, mobile apps and pentesting.
 In my free time, I enjoy gaming and playing guitar.
 Feel free to reach out, I'm always up for a good chat.

 ### Skills